HS2 Phase 2a working draft Equality Impact Assessment (EQIA) report

 Download the full outcome

-HS2 Phase 2a (West Midlands to Crewe) Working Draft Equality Impact Assessment (EQIA) Report consultation
+A response to the HS2 Phase 2a (West Midlands to Crewe) working draft Equality Impact Assessment (EQIA) report consultation has been published.

 This consultation ran from

 Consultation on the working draft Equality Impact Assessment (EQIA) report for HS2 Phase 2a (West Midlands to Crewe).